By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 And Wilson may be best known for her 2017 translation of Homer’s The Odyssey from Norton.
 Last year, she was a recipient of a MacArthur Fellowship, and she’s working on a translation of the The Iliad.
 Wilson was honorary chair of the 2019 Words Without Borders gala in New York City in October.

 As it likes to do when making announcements, the Booker Foundation has provided some details of the sales impact of its last award.

-The 2019 prize was controversial because the jury, chaired by Hay Festival founder Peter Florence, overrode the program’s guidelines and split the award between Bernadine Evaristo for Girl, Woman, Other (Penguin Random House / Hamish Hamilton) and Margaret Atwood for The Testaments (Penguin Random House / Chatto & Windus).
+The 2019 prize was controversial because the jury, chaired by Hay Festival founder Peter Florence, overrode the program’s guidelines and split the award between Bernardine Evaristo for Girl, Woman, Other (Penguin Random House / Hamish Hamilton) and Margaret Atwood for The Testaments (Penguin Random House / Chatto & Windus).

 Without disparaging either book or author–and although both writers were gracious about the unorthodox outcome–many in the industry were exasperated with the split, not least because Canada’s Atwood is already among the most lauded authors working in English today and became the fourth author to win the Booker twice, her The Blind Assassin having won in 2000.
 Atwood also had been shortlisted for four other books previously: The Handmaid’s Tale (1986), Cat’s Eye (1989), Alias Grace (1996) and Oryx and Crake (2003).

 Evaristo became the first black woman to win the Booker, and the Florence jury had trampled a 1993 regulation meant to prevent exactly such a split prize.